Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

 \subsection{Recommendations for Developers}

+We derive recommendations based on the approaches that we identified (\cf{} Table~\ref{tab:findings}).
+We discuss these recommendations for more secure and usable code secret management for developers and focus on approaches that our survey and interview participants found to be secure and usable.

-\boldparagraph{Prevention} We suggest using a combination of different approaches to decrease the likelihood of code secret leakage.
-First, developers should \emph{externalize secrets} and \emph{block secrets} to prevent a commit or push of a code secret to publicly available source code repositories.
-These approaches can be strengthened by also applying \emph{monitoring}, especially as a pre-commit approach, so that potential code secrets can be detected before pushing a commit to the server.
-Sometimes, developers need to share code secrets through the repository with others.
-In that particular case, developers should use \emph{encrypted secrets}, so unauthorized third parties cannot access them.
-This approach is also helpful because even secrets not aimed to be pushed to a repository are secured by accidental publishing.
-This prevents misuse of the code secret if leaked.
+\boldparagraph{Prevention} We suggest combining different approaches to decrease the likelihood of code secret leakage. \revisionII{First, developers should \emph{externalize secrets}, \eg{} using environment variables or tools like vaults and secret managers, and \emph{block secrets} in the repositories using, \eg{} .gitignore files.} These approaches can both prevent accidental commits. \emph{Monitoring} , \eg{} using secret scanners, especially as a pre-commit approach, can provide additional security.
+Some scenarios require developers to share code secrets with others.
+In such cases, we recommend to \emph{encrypt secrets}, so unauthorized third parties cannot access them.
+Tools like \eg{} git-secret, SOPS and GPP support comfortable secret encryption.